a-spasov/SoftUni-JavaScript-Advanced-Module-January2021/JS Advanced/03.Objects and Composition  -  Exercise/README.txt

 The output should be an array of objects wrapped in JSON.stringify().
 Latitude and longitude must be parsed to numbers, and represented till the second digit after the decimal point!

+08. Rectangle
+Write a function that creats and returns a rectangle object.
+The rectangle needs to have a width (Number), height (Number) and color (String) properties, which are set via arguments during creation, and a calcArea() method, that calculates and returns the rectangle’s area.